gataca-io/gataca.io/content/posts/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points.md

 **Where**: Article 3, Point 16.

-> ‘trust service’ means an electronic service normally provided against payment which consists of:
+> "‘trust service’ means an electronic service normally provided against payment which consists of:
 >
 > (a) the creation, verification, and validation of \[…\] electronic attestation of attributes and certificates related to those services; \[…\]
 >
-> (f) the recording of electronic data into an electronic ledger.’;
+> (f) the recording of electronic data into an electronic ledger.’;"

 **Opportunities**.
 Categorizing these services as Trust Services incentivizes Issuers from both the public and private sector to generate Credentials following a common regulatory and technical framework and to leverage blockchain technologies.
 This sets up the required regulatory framework by infusing trust in the market for the use of Verifiable Credentials and blockchain networks, as these can **no longer be denied legal effect on the grounds that it is in an electronic form or that it does not meet the requirements for qualified electronic attestation of attributes or for qualified electronic ledgers.**